 To read previous VIFF coverage, click here.

-Terence Davies’ newest film A Quiet Passion is his most talky film, which also makes it my least favorite by the acclaimed English director.
-But considering the fact that every film I’ve seen by him at this point has been stellar, this really isn’t a problem.
+Terence Davies’ newest film A Quiet Passion is his most talky film, which probably makes it my least favorite by the acclaimed English director.
+But considering that every film by the guy has been nothing short of stellar, this never proves to be a problem.
 The massive unloading of witty verbiage made me forget I’m watching a director who’s created some of English cinema’s most incredibly visual films.
 Nevertheless, A Quiet Passion preserves Davies’ image-making poise.
 The first shot is a remarkable one.
 A religious headmaster orders Christians on one side of the room and atheists on the other, Emily Dickinson (the film’s main character) stands center frame in abject defiance, refusing to accept either side as right or wrong .
 The leitmotif is that young poet is a born contrarian, unafraid of committing to solitude in over communal faith or denial.
 A Quiet Passion is a powerful deconstruction of the type of countercultural idealism that turned classic writers into new age prophets.

 Emily Dickinson was never afforded much acclaim while she was alive—like most great writers Emily Dickinson only became a household name after her death.
 Cynthia Nixon’s vivacious Emily is insecure and rebellious.
 She lives according to values and beliefs that don’t yet exist in American society.
 Her steadfast and subversive attitude were not met with the strength of a Jane Austen heroine but a resounding doubt that ultimately denigrated her public persona into a seedy outcast.
 Most characters in the film follow the conventions of society while inwardly despising it; Emily Dickinson fights it with her every waking breath.